Black paradise flycatcher: Description

-The Japanese paradise flycatcher is similar in appearance to both the Amur paradise flycatcher and Blyth's paradise flycatcher, but is slightly smaller.
+The black paradise flycatcher is similar in appearance to both the Amur paradise flycatcher and Blyth's paradise flycatcher, but is slightly smaller.
 Mature males have a black hood with a purplish-blue gloss which shades into blackish-grey on the chest.
 The underparts are off-white to white.
 The mantle, back, wings and rump are plain dark chestnut.
 The tail has extremely long black central feathers, which are shorter in immature males.
 Unlike the Asian paradise flycatcher there is no white morph.
 The female resembles the male but is duller and darker brown on the chestnut areas.
 It has black legs and feet, a large black eye with a blue eye-ring, and a short blue bill.

 The song is rendered in Japanese as tsuki-hi-hoshi, hoi-hoi-hoi, which translates to Moon-Sun-Stars and gives the Japanese name of the bird サンコウチョウ (三光鳥) sankōchō (literally, bird of three lights, i.e. moon, sun, star, from san three + kō lights + chō bird).